 Halloween is the spookiest time of the year, but there isn’t anything scary about the ROI of user-generated content marketing (UGC).
 For some time, it has been a best practice in ecommerce to include one or two pieces of UGC, often customer photos and reviews, at the bottom of a catalog page.
 We’re now moving into a practice called “Social Commerce” where the top brands are using UGC throughout their funnels from awareness to advocacy.

-UGC creates an authentic connection between brand and customer.
+UGC creates an authentic connection between brand and customer, and is a compelling tactic to include in a merchandising strategy.
 It supports product awareness when used on organic social, paid social, and paid search.
 The best way to use UGC to boost sales is to use it throughout your entire funnel.

 Getting started: User-generated content marketing and Halloween